-Currently students accepted on an NHS funded course in England that leads to professional registration as a nurse, midwife or other allied health professional may be eligible for an NHS Bursary to help with the costs of studying.
+Currently students accepted on an NHS-funded course in England that leads to professional registration as a nurse, midwife or other allied health professional are usually eligible for an NHS Bursary to help with the costs of studying.

 This briefing applies to the Bursary Scheme in place for eligible students studying in England.
 Students ordinarily resident in Scotland, Wales and Northern Ireland who are studying in England may be eligible for a bursary under this scheme.
 Different schemes are in place for students studying in Scotland, Wales and Northern Ireland.